ellennickles/code-your-way-s24/week1/README.md

 - Practice reading and writing your own code and try not use an AI to help you;
   we'll get there soon enough.
 Remember that this course values critical reflection of process over product.
 Embrace experimentation and getting stuck.
-Related quote from Rick Rubin in *The Creative Act: A Way of Being*:
+Related quote from Rick Rubin in *The Creative Act: A Way of Being*: "Failure is the information you need to get where you're going"
-  > Failure
-  > is the information you need
-  > to get where you're going
 - Possible inspiration
   - [Tanabata(七夕)](https://openprocessing.org/sketch/926326) by Yurika Sayo
     (n.d.)